 Conclusion ____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

-All exercises are performed after the show.
-When performing complex figures, you can help the child to take the correct position of the fingers.
-Further, the child acts independently.
+All exercises are performed after the demonstration.
+When performing complex figures, you can help your child take the correct position of his fingers.
+Then the child acts independently.

 Static exercises:

-"Cockerel" (palm up, index finger rests on the thumb, the remaining fingers are spread out and raised up);
+"Cockerel" (palm up, index finger resting on thumb, other fingers spread out and raised up);

-"Goat" (two fingers - index and little fingers are extended upwards, and the thumb holds the middle and ring fingers near the palm);
+“Goat” (two fingers - the index and little fingers are extended upward, and the thumb holds the middle and ring fingers near the palm);

-“Flag” (four fingers - index, middle, ring and little fingers - together, and the thumb is down, the back of the hand is towards you);
+“Flag” (four fingers - index, middle, ring and little finger - together, and the thumb is down, the back of the hand towards you);

-"Hare" (pull up the middle and index fingers, wherein ring finger and press the little finger with the thumb to the palm);
+“Hare” (pull up the middle and index fingers, while ring finger and press the little finger with the thumb to the palm);

-“Fork” (pull up three fingers - index, middle and ring fingers - spaced apart, the thumb holds the little finger in the palm of your hand).
+“Fork” (extend three fingers upward - index, middle and ring - spaced apart, the thumb holds the little finger on the palm).

 Movement coordination: